AnthonySteele/anthonysteele.github.io/AsyncResync.md

 ### Best to stay async

-The best option is *don't resynchronise*.
+The best option is to stay async from top to bottom, and *don't resynchronise*.
 Don't throw away the benefits of async.
 This may be a fair amount of work, adding `await` and `async Task` on many methods, but it should always be the first choice.

 In general async code contains one or more `await` statements, but also lots of synchronous statements that are not awaited.
 Doing synchronous things in async code is generally safe.
 Doing asynchronous things in synchronous code and not awaiting it is generally dangerous, and should be avoided.
 Code that tries to embed async code within synchronous code often has synchronisation-related problems.
 Code that is never async or code that is always async tends to not have these.